Yijin911/S2D2R/README.md

 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

-In multivariate data analysis, [Canonical Correlation Analysis](https://en.wikipedia.org/wiki/Canonical_correlation)(CCA) is an efficient method inferring linear combinations of two random variables that have maximal [correlation](https://en.wikipedia.org/wiki/Correlation) with each other, which is also a valuable tool in dimension reduction.
+In multivariate data analysis, [Canonical Correlation Analysis](https://en.wikipedia.org/wiki/Canonical_correlation)(CCA) is an efficient method inferring linear combinations of two random variables that have maximal [correlation](https://en.wikipedia.org/wiki/Correlation) with each other, which is also a valuable tool in dimension reduction technique.
 Rather than [Pearson correlation](https://en.wikipedia.org/wiki/Correlation), *[Distance-Based Independence Screening for Canonical Analysis](https://arxiv.org/abs/1903.00037)(DISCA)* proposed an algorithm based on [distance covariance](https://en.wikipedia.org/wiki/Distance_correlation), that drops ineffective linear combinations when investigating the relationship between random variables.

 This repository contains an R package of DISCA.
 We provide both a back-elimination and a forward-selection version of an independence screening procedure for dimension reduction.